2004 Democratic National Convention keynote address: Background

-According to Obama, he was told just several weeks after his campaigning with Kerry that he would be given some kind of speaking role at that summer's convention; he was later called by Cahill, reportedly sometime right before the Independence Day holiday, who told him that he was chosen to be the convention's keynote speaker.
-Kerry first publicly hinted that Obama would deliver the convention's keynote address on June 29, though it was not until July 14 when the official announcement was made.
+According to Obama, he was told several weeks after campaigning with Kerry that he would have some kind of speaking role at the convention.
+He was reportedly called sometime right before the Independence Day holiday by Cahill, who told him that he was chosen to be the keynote speaker.
+Kerry first publicly hinted Obama would deliver the address on June 29, and the official announcement was made on July 14.